 There’s nothing more joyful and heartwarming than the familiar songs of the Yuletide season.
-Old-fashioned favorites celebrated through the generations performed by legendary artists are featured in “A Classic Christmas,” which premieres on Arizona PBS on Saturday, Nov.
-16 at 8 p.m.
+Old-fashioned favorites celebrated through the generations performed by legendary artists are featured in “A Classic Christmas.”
+Enjoy it on Arizona PBS Sunday, Dec.
+1, at 3:30 p.m.

 Hosted by Gavin MacLeod (“The Love Boat”) and Marion Ross (“Happy Days”), this nostalgic special spotlights traditional carols (“Silent Night,” “Hark!
 The Herald Angels Sing”) as well as popular standards (“White Christmas,” “Jingle Bells,” “Have Yourself A Merry Little Christmas”), children’s tunes (“Rudolph The Red-Nosed Reindeer,” “Frosty The Snowman,” “I Saw Mommy Kissing Santa Claus”) and romantic selections (“The Christmas Song,” “Winter Wonderland,” “Merry Christmas Darling”).

 Among the great artists featured in rare, archival footage from the 1950s through the 1970s are Bing Crosby, Perry Como, Judy Garland, Nat King Cole, The Carpenters, Andy Williams, Rosemary Clooney, Johnny Mathis, Gene Autry, Brenda Lee, Burl Ives, Mitzi Gaynor, The Beach Boys, The Lennon Sisters, Eddy Arnold, Mahalia Jackson, The Harry Simeone Chorale, Jimmy Boyd, Jose Feliciano, The Drifters and, in an all-new performance, Ronnie Spector.